 An interfaith collaboration of seventeen Minneapolis churches, synagogues, and mosques and people who have experienced homelessness working together to address homelessness and poverty.
-They focus on shifting from an immediate-needs approach to long-term solutions in the area of housing and fighting poverty through education, advocacy, and action.
+They focus on shifting from an addressing immediate needs to developing long-term solutions to housing- and poverty-related issues through education, advocacy, and action.

 A collaborative of congregations united to create homes and advocate for equitable housing at the local and statewide level.

 A drop-in center for people in downtown Minneapolis experiencing homelessness and poverty.
 The Restoration Center provides emergency rental assistance, employment services, clothing, meals, free-use computers, and health care.

 Works to alleviate hunger and food insecurity in South Minneapolis and beyond through an on-site food shelf, food delivery programs, and a partnership with Meals on Wheels.